openradar/TINT/README.rst

 ----------------
 This work is the adaptation of tracking code in R created by Bhupendra Raut who was working at Monash University, Australia in the Australian Research Council's Centre of Excellence for Climate System Science led by Christian Jakob.
+This work was supported by the Department of Energy, Atmospheric Systems Research (ASR) under Grant DE-SC0014063, “The vertical structure of convective mass-flux derived from modern radar systems - Data analysis in support of cumulus parametrization”

 The development of this software is supported by the Climate Model Development and Validation (CMDV) activity which funded by the Office of Biological and